splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

 You can run SC4S with `docker-compose`, or in the command line using the command `docker run`.
 Both options are described in this topic.

 1. Create a directory on the server for local configurations and disk buffering.
 Make it available to all administrators, for example:
 `/opt/sc4s/`.
 If you are using `docker-compose`, create a `docker-compose.yml` file in this directory using the template provided here.
-By default, the latest container is automatically downloaded at each restart.
-As a best practice, check back here regularly for any changes made to the latest template unit file is incorporated into production before you relaunch with systemd.
+By default, the latest SC4S image is automatically downloaded at each restart.
+As a best practice, check back here regularly for any changes made to the latest template unit file is incorporated into production before you relaunch with Docker Compose.

 ``` yaml
 --8<---- "ansible/app/docker-compose.yml"